 If you teach the same class every year or want to use some of the same materials in multiple classes, copying components saves you time when setting up your D2L courses.
-This function copies only your course materials and those items you created in the various tools of the course, such as news items, Content modules and topics, dropboxes, grades, etc. Nothing student-specific is copied so you will not copy student grades or documents submitted to dropboxes submissions or messages posted to discussion topics to the new course in this process.
+This function copies only your course materials and those items you created in the various tools of the course, such as news items, Content modules and topics, dropboxes, grades, etc. Nothing student-specific is copied so you cannot copy student grades or documents submitted to dropboxes or messages posted to discussion topics to the new course in this process.

 - Enter your new course, or the course to which you want to add materials.